xasos/HackList/README.md

 HackLog is a simple webpage to display upcoming hackathons.

+**NOTICE**: Not complete, under gradual development.

 #### Features

 * Used AngularJS on the frontend to display data and a Google Docs Spreadsheet to manage the data for the backend.
-* Currently caches all data at 3pm through Heroku Scheduler to improve speed and guard against possible mistakes in Google Spreadsheet.
+* Currently caches all data through Heroku Scheduler to improve speed and guard against possible mistakes in Google Spreadsheet.

 ## License